Current Weather

 Weather Briefing

-VFRReading Regional Airport (Carl A Spaatz Field) is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+VFRReading Regional Airport (Carl A Spaatz Field) is currently reporting visual flight rules (VFR) conditions with overcast skies at 4,800 feet and 9 SM visibility.

 Wind Analysis